Accessible Homes in Austin

 Whether your family needs the support now or down the road, universal design features are a good long-term investment for the home itself.

 If mobility issues have dictated home modifications be done in order to increase your safety and independence then you've come to the right website.
-We specialize in accessibility issues in Austin and are a registered VA remodeling contractor.
+We specialize in removing accessibility barriers in Austin and are a registered VA remodeling contractor.
 When families are suddenly thrust into the responsibility of caring for an ill or injured family member, knowing how to make their homes accessible, barrier free and safe can be challenging.
 Even families that are savvy and experienced may have trouble figuring out whom to call for a roll-in-shower or door widening.
 Let's face it, accessible homes are needed by all of us at some time in our lives.
 This is true whether it's for ourselves, a family member, or a guest.
 The need is certainly not driven by age but is a result of life's experience.
 Any family living with disability among any of the generations within it's group can always benefit from additional accessibility.
 This will in turn increase safety and independence for all involved as they go through life.

 - We have over 30 years of residential remodeling experience.

-- We hold the national CAPS NAHB certification to show you how you can stay in your home longer and out of any facilities for special care.
+- We hold the national CAPS NAHB certification to show you how you can stay in your home longer and out of facilities for special care.

 - We are a design/build firm providing turnkey Aging In Place services to you.